dvird/awesome-react-curated-list-ui/README.md

 - **Community-Driven Selection:** Our list is curated with contributions from the React community, ensuring a diverse and rich selection of components that are continuously updated.
 - **Easy Integration:** Designed with ease of integration in mind, our components and pages are built to be seamlessly integrated into any React project, providing flexibility and ease of use.

-## Features

-- **Comprehensive UI Component Library:** From navigation bars to modal windows, our library includes a wide array of UI components ready to be deployed in your project.
-- **Pre-Designed Page Templates:** Access a variety of page templates, including landing pages, dashboard interfaces, and more, all designed to meet your users' needs.
-- **Customizable & Scalable:** Our components and pages are built to be easily customized and scaled, ensuring they fit the unique requirements of your project.
-- **Up-to-Date with React Best Practices:** We ensure that all components follow the latest React best practices and coding standards, keeping your project efficient and maintainable.

 ### Pages